Br4yanGC/DB2-third-project/README.md

 - Clone the repo
   - gh repo clone Br4yanGC/DB2-third-project
 - Move into the backend folder
-  - cd Br4yanGC/DB2-third-project/frontend
+  - cd Br4yanGC/DB2-third-project/backend
   - pip install -r requirements.txt
 - Move into the frontend folder
-  - cd Br4yanGC/DB2-third-project/backend
+  - cd Br4yanGC/DB2-third-project/fronted
   - npm install

 Also, you will need to add some files